sedona-thomas/Navagetur/README.md

     - If not, download at [https://www.python.org/downloads/](https://www.python.org/downloads/)
 - Ensure that running `pip --version` in the terminal returns python version 3 or higher
     - If not, download at [https://pip.pypa.io/en/stable/installation/](https://pip.pypa.io/en/stable/installation/)
+- Move to the project directory within the terminal
 - Run `./setup.sh` from the terminal

 ### Run Application